 We had a late dinner of reindeer, smoked halibut and salmon, and in the middle of the plate, a little bowl of 1/4″ long white squares with black at the ends.
 This was whale blubber, chewy, indistinct taste, but the flavor stays with you the next day.
 We were shown to spartan rooms, (this is a former military base), with common bathrooms and I fell deep asleep while the wind howled outside.

 The next morning I got a glimpse of Greenland.
-It was stark, barren, absolutely treeless, and the only snow I saw was a dusting on a faraway mountain.
-Our first excursion was into a huge 16-wheel tundra buggy that took us 38 km out onto the inland ice cap, that covers about 85% of this home-ruled Danish territory.
+It was stark, barren, absolutely treeless, and the only snow I saw was a dusting on a far away mountain.
+Our first excursion was in a huge 16-wheel tundra buggy that took us 38 km out onto the inland ice cap, that covers about 85% of this home-ruled Danish territory.

 While I was in Greenland, there was plenty of time to snuggle next to your fellow travelers and get to know them.
 That’s what a cold climate does to people, brings them closer, to keep out the chill.
 I met a woman in Greenland who said that up there people had a different view of sex.
 A husband could invite his friend to enjoy his wife for the night.
 “Go ahead, she’s yours,” he would say.

 The normal course up here is for the girls to get pregnant at 15 or so.
 They rarely marry; the custom is to have kids then and merge later.
 Another tradition is for the first born to be a gift for the grandparents to raise.
 Since they no doubt, the idea goes, miss having children around, you pass along son #1 to grandpa to raise.

 We learned all this in a bar in Ilulissat, the furthest north and the coldest of the places we visited in Greenland.
 A warm bar where beers were $9 and the snow slants sideways out the window.

 Thursday, November 9, 2006: The Last Fisherman Hangs on in Assaqutaq